jdwheelehan/PointOfSale/README.md

 - Java
 - Bootstrap
 - Hibernate and MySQL
+- To increase as more technologies are used.

 ## E.T.A. of completion
 I hope to have a fully functioning version for release in two years.
 Right now basic sales, receiving, search, and employee